The-Quantum-Insurgency/RaidManager4/README.md

 To run the Raid Manager, you need to have a working MySQL or MariaDB installation, and configure the credentials in `.config/app.toml`.
 The Raid Manager makes use of the TOML configuration file type.
 Documentation can be found [here](https://toml.io/en/).

-**Note: The Raid Manager was developed around MariaDB.
-MySQL support is NOT tested.**

 Example of app.toml:
 ```toml
 # Raid Manager global configuration